pyglet.image.animation

 Get the maximum image frame height.

-This method is useful for determining texture space requirements: due to the use of anchor_y the actual required playback area may be larger.
+This method is useful for determining texture space requirements: due to the use of anchor_y the actual required viewing area during playback may be larger.

 Return type: